 The FLORA is small (1.75" diameter, weighing 4.4 grams).
-We wanted the smallest possible board for our wearable platform.
-In the FLORA family we also have the best stainless steel threads, sensors, GPS modules and chainable LED pixels, perfect accessories for the FLORA mainboard
+The FLORA family also has the best stainless steel threads, sensors, GPS modules and chainable LED NeoPixels, perfect accessories for the FLORA main board.

 The FLORA has built-in USB support.
-Built in USB means you plug it in to program it, it just shows up - all you need is a USB cable, no additional purchases are needed!
-Works with Mac, Windows, Linux, any USB cable works great.
-Currently the PCB comes with a mini B connector but future versions may change to microUSB.
-The FLORA has USB HID support, so it can act like a mouse, keyboard, MIDI, etc. to attach directly to cellphones.
+Built in USB means you plug it in to program it, it just shows up - all you need is a Mini-B USB cable, no additional purchases are needed!
+We have a modified version of the Arduino IDE so Mac & Windows users can get started fast - or for power-users we have instructions on how to modify an existing Arduino IDE install.
+The FLORA has USB HID support, so it can act like a mouse or keyboard to attach directly to computers.

-The FLORA has a small but easy to use onboard reset button to reboot the system.
+FLORA has a small but easy to use onboard reset button to reboot the system.
 The power supply is designed to be flexible and easy to use.
 There is an onboard polarized 2 JST battery connector with protection schottky diode for use with external battery packs from 3.5v to 16v DC in.
 Can be used with LiIon/LiPoly, LiFe, alkaline or rechargeable NiMh/NiCad batteries of any size.
 The FLORA does not have a LiPo charger included by design, this allows safe use with multiple battery types and reduces risk of fire as it is not recommended to charge these batteries on fabric.
-We suggest a micro LiPo charger if you want to use LiPo batteries with FLORA
+We suggest one of our micro-lipo chargers if you want to use LiPo batteries with FLORA.

-The FLORA has onboard power switch connected to 2A power FET for safe and efficient battery on/off control.
-Often FETs are not included in other designs that leads to switch failure as small SMT switches are rated for only 20mA current use.
-The FLORA has an onboard 3.3v 100mA regulator with protection diode and USB fuse so that power is consistent and can power common 3.3v modules and sensors.
+FLORA has onboard power switch connected to 2A power FET for safe and efficient battery on/off control.
+Often FETs are not included in wearable board designs which leads to switch failure as small SMT switches are rated for only 20mA current use.
+The FLORA has an onboard 3.3v 150mA regulator with a protection diode and USB fuse so that the microcontroller voltage is consistent and can power common 3.3v modules and sensors.

-We spent a lot of time on the power supply because the FLORA power system is specifically designed to allow easy control and power of a large quantity of digital RGB LED pixels such as the FLORA pixel series of accessories.
+We spent a lot of time on the power supply because the FLORA power system is specifically designed to allow easy control and power of a large quantity of addressable NeoPixels.
+Flora can easily drive 50 pixels directly from the onboard power supply, or up to 500 with the pixels externally powered by a separate 5V supply.

 The FLORA has 4 indicator LEDs: power good, digital signal LED for bootloader feedback, data rx/tx.
 Also onboard is an ICSP connector for easy reprograming for advanced users.